With the Coronavirus pandemic seemingly at its worst, businesses have no choice but to embrace the WFH lifestyle.

 And things don’t always go so smoothly when everyone’s working-from-home.

-Therefore, to turn it into an easy process, consider opting for a modern HR software with a built-in team feedback tool.
+Therefore, to turn it into an easy process, consider opting for a modern HR software with built-in performance management and employee feedback tools.

 Employee empowerment and engagement go hand-in-hand.